Reporting & tracking

 - Convening meetings among key state-level, local-level, and community-based partners to understand key criminal justice issues for the purposes of building rapport and consensus, and

-- Tracking updates and changes on key legislation as a means to communicate CCJJ’s position on, either in favor of or opposed to, each criminal justice bill being considered in the session.
+- Tracking updates and changes on key legislation as a means to communicate CCJJ’s position on each criminal justice bill being considered in the session.